 Most moles are nothing to worry about.
 But occasionally a physician will recommend that a mole be removed because it’s at risk of developing into cancer.
-In still other cases, a patient may wish to have a mole removed because of cosmetic reasons or because it’s located in a spot where it’s in the way.
+In still other cases, a client may wish to have a mole removed because of cosmetic reasons or because it’s located in a spot where it’s in the way.
 If moles removal is in your future, there are several ways in which it may be taken off.
-Laser removal, which is offered by Franklin Skin and Laser in Franklin, TN, is a great option for patients seeking a less invasive treatment.
+Laser removal, which is offered by Franklin Skin and Laser in Franklin, TN, is a great option for clients seeking a less invasive treatment.
 Laser removal also minimizes the chance of infection and speeds healing.

 During laser moles removal, bursts of light radiation will be directed toward the mole, breaking down the skin cells it is comprised of.
 The precision of a laser treatment means that only the mole is removed, and surrounding tissue is left intact and healthy.
 Mole removal laser treatment time is minimal, with the removal of each mole taking only a few minutes.
-There is no downtime associated with this treatment, so patients are able to immediately return to their normal schedules.
-Most patients only need one treatment to remove the mole.
+There is no downtime associated with this treatment, so clients are able to immediately return to their normal schedules.
+Most clients only need one treatment to remove the mole.

 When you leave our office after your appointment, there will be a small red spot where the mole once was.
 Laser mole removal treatment site will likely be covered with a small, temporary dressing.
 In the coming days, a scab will form on the site.
 When that scab drops off about a week later, the site where the mole was will be smooth and pale pink.
 The spot will gradually lighten and will continue to diminish in appearance over the coming months.
 Patients are usually asked to refrain from wearing makeup on the treatment site until after the scab has fallen off.